Moldova

 1940

-Moldavian A.S.S.R. joined with Bessarabia
+Moldavian A.S.S.R. united with Bessarabia

 (previously part